by Wendy Strgar October 02, 2017

 The fastest way to fail at relationships is to focus on your own needs.
 This is the classic oxymoron of relating that often goes unlearned.
 A relationship that works, whether in the workplace or in the family acts as a container for growth.
 That is its purpose and why it requires so much energy.
-Focusing on the needs of making the relationship work which are different from any of the participants is not our first response.
+Another personal development tip is to focus on the needs of making the relationship work which are different from any of the participants is not our first response.
 We go into most relationships looking to meet our own needs and then grow progressively more frustrated that we cannot.
 Ironically and surprisingly, when we grow up enough to look at what the relationship needs, we find our needs being met.

 Relating successfully is a growth process which by definition is an activity that includes moments of discomfort and even pain.
 It never ceases to amaze me the resistance and fear that relationship growth can generate in some people.
 This seems especially true among younger people who have grown up amidst so much relationship instability.
 Employing avoidance over attention is a fruitless approach to relating.
 Instead we need to accept the inevitable suffering that comes from pruning away what is not really helpful in our own personalities so that the relationship can thrive.